Sofia Richie Pitied As Strappy Mini Dress Dinner Date With Scott Disick Shows Kris Jenner Tagging Along

 “Beginning to feel sorry for this young lady because I think Kris is ‘managing’ her life now” was one of the most upvoted comments, with over 550 users agreeing.

-Likewise, the most upvoted comment seemed to find the situation a little odd.
+Likewise, the other highly-upvoted comment seemed to find the situation a little odd.

 “He goes out to dinner with his girlfriend and takes his ex girlfriend’s mother with them?
 AND NO ONE THINKS THIS IS WEIRD?”